Untitled

 User Group forum posts SWAS (Strengths, Weaknesses, Accessibility issues, Suitable uses)

-Blog (reflective) post and multimedia projects
+Blog (reflective) post, discussion forums, and weeklymultimedia projects

 Tool/App Research and Presentation